torbsd/torbsd.github.io/docs/fbsd-srcconf.md

 	     Set to not	build freebsd-update(8).
 ```

 There are many other possible FreeBSD subsystems to remove.
-This [src.conf example](src.conf.example) is actively used on a production system.
+This [src.conf example](src.conf.example) is actively used on a production system, with the contents extracted from the manual page.